nihilok/SmartHomeApp/README.md

 1. copy `temp_api.py` and `network_check.sh` to the temperature sensor machine (in my case, the Pi Zero W) and set the `SENSOR_IP` in `heating.py` on the main machine to the local IP of this machine.
 2. set up BME280 or similar temperature sensor module with GPIO pins according to pins used in `temp_api.py` (or adjust code to reflect pins you use)
 3. `pip3 install flask`
-4. make `network_check.sh` executable (`chmod +x`) and add to your cron tab (this will solve the problem of your Pi Zero W shutting off wifi to save power, you should also disable power saving in the wifi settings, but this was not a complete fix for me, hence the shell script.)
+4. make `network_check.sh` executable (`chmod +x`) and add to your cron tab to run every few hours (this will solve the problem of your Pi Zero W shutting off wifi to save power, you should also disable power saving in the wifi settings, but this was not a complete fix for me, hence the shell script.)